 The best free cloud storage providers

-IDrive (opens in new tab) is the ideal platform if you need somewhere to back up multiple servers and devices, and prioritize end-to-end encryption.
-The basic free forever plan only supports 5GB of storage, but this should be enough for you to test the platform.
+IDrive is the ideal platform if you need somewhere to back up multiple servers and devices, and prioritize end-to-end encryption.
+The basic free forever plan only supports 10GB of storage, but this should be more than enough for you to test the platform.

 The apps aren’t the most impressive, but work as described, and the web app in particular is surprisingly useful, making it easy to manage your various backups.
 However, it isn’t designed for collaboration, and file-sharing is somewhat limited.
 If you’re a photographer, video editor, or anyone managing lots of data, IDrive should be one of your top considerations.

 Dropbox is a fantastic choice for free, personal cloud storage.
 The free option offers 2GB of storage, but provides ways to increase space by completing its starting guide (250MB), referring others to Dropbox (500MB per referral, up to 16GB), and contributing to its community forum (1GB).

 The file sharing leader provides several features that make it easy to share large files with others, whether they use Dropbox or not.
 You can also use the Dropbox Paper collaboration tool, allowing for seamless file sharing between users, and automatic syncing of photos from the desktop app.